-Hartselle Fire & Rescue is a combination fire department, which consist of 19 state certified firefighter/EMTs and 19 volunteer firefighters.
-Hartselle Fire & Rescue has two fire stations and is a ISO 5 Class Fire Rating.
-Hartselle Fire & Rescue responds to all fires, motor vehicle collisions, emergency medical calls and other emergencies, haz-mat and other incidents within the incorporated city limits.
+Hartselle Fire & Rescue is a combination fire department, which consists of 19 state certified firefighter/EMTs and 19 volunteer firefighters.
+Hartselle Fire & Rescue has two fire stations and is an ISO 5 Class Fire Rating.
+Hartselle Fire & Rescue responds to all fires, motor vehicle collisions, emergency medical calls, Haz-Mat and other incidents within the incorporated city limits.

 Hartselle Fire & Rescue Mission Statement

 As a team of highly trained and dedicated professionals, it is our mission to provide the highest standard of service to all those who may call upon us for help.
 We are a highly trained and motivated staff that strives for excellence for our community.
 We are a service provider and we stand ever ready to render fire suppression, provide emergency medical care, and perform rescue services.
 We will faithfully provide these vital services, rapidly and safely, to anyone who lives in, works in, or visits the City of Hartselle.

 - Hartselle Fire & Rescue offers scheduled station tours and fire prevention activities.